PublicDataWorks/verdad/prompts/Stage_1_detection_prompt.md

 # Instructions

 - Please analyze the provided timestamped transcription for potential disinformation.
 Use the provided heuristics to identify and flag any disinformation snippets.
 - Ensure that the `start_time` and `end_time` fields are accurate and correspond to those in the timestamped transcription.
-- Ensure that the `start_time` is always less than the `end_time`, and they are within the range of the timestamped transcription.
 This accuracy is crucial for the subsequent processing stages in the pipeline.
+  - The `start_time` should always be less than the `end_time`.
+  - Both `start_time` and `end_time` should be within the range of the timestamped transcription.